icann/rst-idn-test-labels/README.md

 The test data in these files was developed to allow testing of gTLD registry systems that use the Second-Level Reference LGRs.

-For production tests of registry systems that use "custom" LGRs, ICANN will create custom test files that will be used instead.
-Therefore, the files in this repository are not useful for testing custom LGR implementations.
+The files in this repository are not useful for testing "custom" LGR implementations; for production tests of registry systems that use custom LGRs, ICANN org will create custom test files that will be used instead.

-Once custom table objects have been created by ICANN, test subjects are free to use them in the OT&E environment for testing in that environment.
+Once custom table objects have been created by ICANN org, test subjects are free to use them in the OT&E environment for testing in that environment.

 # Releasing a new version